 - publication costs

-No minimum effort requirement.
+While no specific minimum effort is required for the EIA program, the time committed should align with the proposed project.
 Special consultative services from individuals may be requested, provided the circumstances are fully described in the application.
 International travel is permitted without prior AHA approval.

 To judge the merit of the application, reviewers will comment on the following criteria.
 Fully address these in your proposal.

 Generally, the candidate and the innovativeness of the proposal are being evaluated.
 The first two of the following criteria must be met to be competitive.
 The remaining factors enter into deliberations, but the relative weight given to each may differ from case to case.

 - Innovative, novel research direction described in the abbreviated application.
 Is the research direction described by the candidate likely to lead to significant contributions?
 Does the candidate pose an innovative research direction that challenges existing paradigms or critical barriers to progress in the field?
 Does the candidate propose to develop or employ novel concepts, approaches or technologies?
 Does this research direction address an important barrier to achieving a world of longer, healthier lives?

 - Applicant's demonstrated commitment to cardiovascular or cerebrovascular diseases: Has the research program of the candidate focused on the impact of basic or applied science to cardiovascular or cerebrovascular disease?
 Does the applicant indicate a clear commitment to cardiovascular/cerebrovascular research in the proposed studies?
 Do the proposed studies illustrate this commitment?